andrerferrer/packman/README.md

-Rails app generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.
+This is the most m@th#rf*ck$ng home page, created by the Romeiros DreamTeam team.